edx/insights/README.md

 translate the data generate by the particular LMS into a common representation.
 Analytics would be built on top of that common representation.

+We would like to also support FERPA-compliance.
+This could be built in one of two ways.
+Per-school stacks, including analytics:

+Split analytics:

+The API supports either.
+Building out back-end support for either would be substantial.

 Other edX Code
 ==============